 Philip joined the Odds as musical director in July 2023.

-Margery Wakefield - Accompanist
+Margery Wakefield: Accompanist

-Margery's predecessors as accompanist for the Odd's 24 years to 1984 included Fred Titherington, Colin Campbell and Colin Wilson.
 Margery has played the piano both performing and accompanying since before her teens.
 Her piano teacher’s brother (Johnny Dankworth) did offer to teach her the clarinet – there’s a thought!